captain-nemo1/acer-aspire-7-efi/README.md

 # acer-aspire-7-efi
-EFI for booting Mac macOS Sonoma
+EFI for booting MacOS Sonoma

 This is pretty much a frankenstein monster made using things from the below two repo:
 - https://github.com/AbhaySingh15/Acer-aspire-7-A715-75G-Opencore-EFI/tree/main